FreyaPrananta/Web-User-Interface-Design/README.md

 - **Week 3:** fixed the website issues and imperfection from previous week, finished the basic of shop aspect of navigation
 - **Week 4:** launched arrangement class booking, added forms and timetables
 - **Week 5:** gallery added, shop changed slightly, layout for home using grid
-- **Week 7:** home page finished, change button colour change to using js
+- **Week 7:** home page finished, change button colour change to using js, form finished